kietlop90/MockSpringbootFinal/BE/README.md

 ```
 3. Testing
    1. Open browser with url <a href="http://localhost:8080" target="blank">localhost:8080</a> to open website
-   2. Check API documentation at <a href="http://localhost:8080/swagger-ui" target="blank">😱Not support Swagger for JakartaEE 😭😭😭</a>.
+   2. Check html documentation at <a href="http://localhost:8080/swagger-ui/index.html" target="blank">😱Not support Swagger for JakartaEE 😭😭😭</a>.
+   2. Check API documentation at <a href="http://localhost:8080/v3/api-docs" target="blank">😱click</a>.

 # Author
 <h2 style="display: c">Hi 👋, I'm Phúc Kute</h2>